AxelInsa/AxelInsa.github.io/_posts/CTFs/FCSC2023/Intro/spanosaurus/2023-04-31-spanosaurus.md

 Since it is backtracking, we handle the digits in reverse order from the first stage (from left to right).

 If we take a look at the user trace, it begins with a peek so the first digit is 1.
 Then there is a little peek so it's 0.
-Then there is a bit peek so it's 1 and so one.
+Then there is a big peek so it's 1 and so one.

 The binary representation of the user number is 10100010100110010100110010100111.
 It begins with 101 (left to right) as expected.